 Each claim needs support, which could be anything that enables the author to persuade the audience.
 These may appear in the form of hard evidence or responsive appeals.

 Claims need support, and the warrant act as a bridge between them.
 A warrant takes the form of an assumption or logic.
 The warrant may not be stated outside the boundaries of formal argumentation – the author shoulders the readers will recognise the connection between the claim and the support.
 Still, it would help if you aimed to establish the implied warranty.

 Both teams were missing their star performers; the crowd was not entertained.

 We can see a claim and support in the above statement, but the warrant is not apparent.
 It is up to the readers to assume the warrant implied in the statement.
 For example, the warrant in the above statement assumes that the presence of star performers in the two teams would have entertained the crowd.
 Depending on the individual reader’s assumption, they may or may not be convinced by this argument.

-By finding answers to these questions, you can successfully establish the rhetoric devices used in the text.
-Rather than cramming in every rhetoric device, you can think of – it would be appropriate to consider the ones that directly relate to the text.
+By finding answers to these questions, you can successfully establish the rhetorical devices used in the text.
+Rather than cramming in every rhetoric device you can think of – it would be appropriate to consider the ones that directly relate to the text.